Russia opens criminal investigation of Meta over death calls on Facebook | Technology

 Russia opens criminal investigation of Meta over death calls on Facebook

-It said it had applied to a court to recognise Meta as an extremist organisation and prohibit its activities in Russia.
-Internal Meta emails seen by Reuters showed the U.S. company had temporarily allowed posts that call for the death of Putin or Belarusian President Alexander Lukashenko.

-"We hope it is not true because if it is true then it will mean that there will have to be the most decisive measures to end the activities of this company," Kremlin spokesman Dmitry Peskov said.
-The United Nations human rights office said the potential change in Facebook policy was "concerning."

-Meta owns Facebook, Instagram and WhatsApp, all of which are popular in Russia.
+The United Nations human rights office said the potential change in Facebook policy was worrying.
+"It is a very concerning issue because it does have a certain risk to generate and encourage and allow hate speech that is directed at Russians in general," spokesperson Elizabeth Throssell said.

+Meta's Facebook, Instagram and WhatsApp services are all popular in Russia, with 7.5 million, 50.8 million and 67 million users last year respectively, according to researcher Insider Intelligence.
 Last week, Russia said it was banning Facebook in the country in response to what it said were restrictions of access to Russian media on the platform.
-The statement from the prosecutor's office said the state communications regulator would now also restrict access to Instagram.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)